kubeflow/website/content/docs/gke/private-clusters.md

     ./kfctl alpha mirror build mirror.yaml -V -o pipeline.yaml --gcb
     ```

+    * If you want to use Tekton rather than Google Cloud Build(GCB) drop `--gcb` to emit a Tekton pipeline
+    * The instructions below assume you are using GCB

 1. Edit the couldbuild.yaml file

     1. In the `images` section add